GP-GAN: Towards Realistic High-Resolution Image Blending: Related Work

 Our work is also related to conditional GANs~\cite{Mirza/arxiv/2014}, which aims to apply GANs in a conditional setting.
 There are several works along this research direction.
-Previous work applies conditional GANs to discrete labels~\cite{Mirza/arxiv/2014}, text~\cite{Reed/icml2016}, image inpainting~\cite{pathak2016context}, image prediction from a normal map~\cite{Wang/eccv2016}, image manipulation guided by user constraints~\cite{zhu2016generative}, product photo generation~\cite{Yoo/eccv2016}, style transfer~\cite{Li/eccv2016}, and Image-to-Image translation~\cite{Isola/cvpr2017}.
-Different from previous work, we use an improved adversarial loss and discriminator for training the proposed Blending GAN.
+Previous works apply conditional GANs to discrete labels~\cite{Mirza/arxiv/2014}, text~\cite{Reed/icml2016}, image inpainting~\cite{pathak2016context}, image prediction from a normal map~\cite{Wang/eccv2016}, image manipulation guided by user constraints~\cite{zhu2016generative}, product photo generation~\cite{Yoo/eccv2016}, style transfer~\cite{Li/eccv2016}, and image-to-image translation~\cite{Isola/cvpr2017}.
+Different from previous works, we use an improved adversarial loss and discriminator for training the proposed Blending GAN.
 We also propose the Gaussian-Poisson Equation to produce high-resolution images.